padas-lab-de/krony-PT/README.md

 	*  1. they are pretty dense.
 	*  2. most use flashattention which is implemented at the cuda level.

-* Mixture of Experts as krone decomp.
+* Mixture of Experts as krone decomp? does it make sense?

-Some details regading this repo:

-* The file `train.py` reproduces GPT-2 (124M) on **OpenWebText**,
-* Running on a single 8XA100 40GB node in about 4 days of training.
+### Details

 * Repo structure now:
 	* `train.py`
 	* `model.py`
-	* my ckeckpoint with kronecker decomposition, is saved in as ckpt2.ptA
+	* my ckeckpoint with kronecker decomposition, is saved in as ckpt2.pt
+* I'm mostly using a single A100 80GB

-> Check later:
+### Check later:

 * The .pynb for scaling/flops.
 * MoE blog in Hugginface?

-* Check the scaling reporting (I deleted) that was done with the original repo.